openalea-incubator/echap/echap/doc/user/presentation.rst

 .. image:: new_annual_loop.png

-Conceptual dataflow simulating one year experiment.
+Conceptual dataflow simulating one year experiment on a 3D Architecture.

 Pre-processing utilities
 =======================